Telraam/Telraam-RPi/README.md

 ## Telraam on the Raspberry Pi

+The Telraam software is initially provided as an image that can be written to an SD-card (minimum required size is 8 GiB); it can be found at the [Telraam website](https://telraam-api.net/telraam-sd-image.zip).
+When the image is booted for the first time, it automatically resizes the main partition to span the entire SD card.
+From then on, when the Pi boots, it tries to connect to the local Wifi network, and starts its image processing and data transfers to our servers.
+However, if no network is known or available, the Pi automatically becomes an access point.
+A user can then connect to the Pi using another device (smartphone, computer, tablet, ...), go to 192.168.254.1 and fill in the SSD and password of a local Wifi network.

+In this repository we make the various scripts that Telraam uses available:
+* Resizing of the partition: [pishrink.sh](./pishrink.sh)
+* The control loop that switches between access point mode and Wifi mode: [telraam_ap_control_loop.py](./telraam_ap_control_loop.py)
+* The camera stream that is shown when the Pi is in access point mode: [telraam_camera_stream.py](./telraam_camera_stream.py)
+* The monitoring script that performs the image processing and data transfers: [telraam_monitoring.py](./telraam_monitoring.py)
+* The remote updating functionality: [telraam_auto_updater_cron.py](./telraam_auto_updater_cron.py)
+* And finally some household tools: [telraam_show_mac_address.py] (./telraam_show_mac_address.py) [telraam_ap_control_loop.service] (./telraam_ap_control_loop.service) [telraam_camera_stream.service](./telraam_camera_stream.service) [telraam_monitoring.service](./telraam_monitoring.service)

-In this repository we make the script, [Telraam.py](./Telraam.py), that runs on the Rapsberry Pi computers at each Telraam user available to the public.
-The goal of this - besides being completely transparent and honest about our methods - is to provide an opportunity to the public to improve upon (parts) of the original script developed at Transport & Mobility Leuven (TML, Belgium), and help the Telraam network reach its maximum potential.
+The goal of this - besides being completely transparent and honest about our methods - is to provide an opportunity to the public to improve upon (parts) of the original scripts developed at Transport & Mobility Leuven (TML, Belgium), and help the Telraam network reach its maximum potential.
 Please make sure to observe our CC BY-SA license.

-Below you will find a list of [dependencies](https://github.com/Telraam/Telraam-RPi#dependencies) that are needed for the script to run, a link to a detailed [documentation](https://github.com/Telraam/Telraam-RPi#detailed-documentation) that explains some ideas behind the script in a more detailed way than how it is done by comments placed inside the script itself, and a list of [developement goals](https://github.com/Telraam/Telraam-RPi#developement-goals) that we would like the community to pay special attention to.
+The main image processing is done in [telraam_monitoring.py](./telraam_monitoring.py).
+Below you will find a list of [dependencies](https://github.com/Telraam/Telraam-RPi#dependencies) that are needed for the script to run, a link to a detailed [documentation](https://github.com/Telraam/Telraam-RPi#detailed-documentation) that explains some ideas behind the script in a more detailed way than how it is done by comments placed inside the script itself, and a list of [development goals](https://github.com/Telraam/Telraam-RPi#development-goals) that we would like the community to pay special attention to.

 #### Dependencies